svendahlstrand/10-print-game-boy/10-pretty.md

   and a, 1      ;           We don't care for a full 8-bit value though, instead inc a         ; CHR$      make it 1 or 2 (the character codes for \ and /).

-  call print    ; PRINT   - Subroutine puts character in register `a` to LCD.
+  call print    ; PRINT   - Prints the character in register `a` to LCD.

   jp ten        ; GOTO 10 - Wash, rinse, repeat!
 ```